Baked French Toast

 - 1 tsp vanilla extract

-- Dip a slice of the sourdough brioche into the batter for 30-60 seconds.
-Make sure it doesn't get too soggy.4 slices brioche
+- Dip each slice of the stale brioche into the batter for 30-60 seconds.
+Make sure they don't get too soggy.
+Place them side by side on the baking tray.8 brioche slices

 Notes